 Once the poaching is done the sausage needs to be cooled quickly to stop the cooking process.
-This can be done in tubs of cold water or the coils can be cooled by spraying them down with a garden hose.
+This can be done in tubs of cold water or spray them down with a garden hose.

 We always go for apple or cherry wood chips when doing any smoking.
 They are readily available they are the preferred flavour for any application.
 They are a great choice for long smokes as they do not add any bitterness like some other flavours of chips.